stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 He didn't look pleased, but complied with his mother's request.
 With a backward glance, he disappeared along one of the carpeted hallways.

-“Blaylock will take your things up to the guest rooms.” said Lady Petherham once they were alone.“Perhaps your... ward... would like to change for tea?”
+“Blaylock will take your things up to the guest rooms.” said Lady Petherham once they were alone.“Perhaps your… ward… would like to change for tea?”

 Their hostess was pointedly ignoring Julia, and it was all she could do to stop herself saying something impertinent.